This privacy statement sets out what information we’ll ask you for, when we’ll collect it, and what we’ll do with it.

-When you provide personal information, it is held by MBIE.
-It may be stored or accessed on behalf of MBIE by authorised third parties (such as third-party contractors) to the extent that is necessary, for example for them to administer advice or the service requested.
-We’ll store and keep it secure in accordance with the Privacy Act 1993 and any authorised third parties will be subject to MBIE's information security and privacy requirements.
+The Companies Office is part of the Ministry of Business, Innovation and Employment (MBIE).
+When you submit personal information, it is held by MBIE.
+Where appropriate, however, information may be stored or accessed by authorised third parties who are providing services to MBIE (such as IT contractors).
+We’ll keep your personal details secure in accordance with the Privacy Act 1993 and any authorised third parties will be subject to our information security and privacy requirements.

 Private Bag 92061